 Westbrook scores 40, Thunder tie series at 2-2

-Westbrook had 40 points, 10 assists and five steals in Oklahoma City's 105-92 victory over the San Antonio Spurs on Tuesday night that tied the series at two games apiece.
+He had 40 points, 10 assists and five steals in a 105-92 victory over the San Antonio Spurs 105-92 that tied the series at two games apiece.

 ''Coach told us he needed maximum effort from us tonight, and it starts with me at point guard,'' Westbrook said. ''My job is to play both sides of the ball.
 If you want to win a championship, those are things you have to do.''

 At times, Westbrook has been a maddening player for Thunder fans to watch.
-He's a dynamic player whose supreme confidence sometimes leads to ill-advised shots and a tendency to hold the ball at the expense of offensive flow.
+His dynamic athletic ability gives him a supreme confidence level that sometimes leads to ill-advised shots and a tendency to hold the ball at the expense of offensive flow.

-In Tuesday's game, he did almost everything right.
+But in this game, Westbrook did just about everything right.
 He shot 50 percent from the field and took just five 3-pointers.
 He made 14 of 14 free throws.

 ''Sometimes he's going to go off,'' Spurs guard Manu Ginobili said. ''He's capable of doing that.
 If he makes a lot of jumpers, it gets really tough.''

-In the midst of posting a monster game, Westbrook still managed to help Durant score 31 points.
+In the midst of posting a monster game, Westbrook allowed Durant to still score 31 points.
 It was Durant's highest-scoring game of the series after the NBA's leading scorer was held to a 22.7-point average in the first three games.

 Serge Ibaka added nine points and eight rebounds for the Thunder, who have turned around the series since he returned from an injury that was expected to keep him out for the rest of the postseason.